poojithaponnam20/scientific-rag-assistant/README.md

 ## Retrieval Evaluation

-Retrieval was evaluated on a 10-question benchmark based on the original RAG paper.
+Retrieval was evaluated using a 10-question benchmark based on the original RAG paper.

 | Method                                   | Hit@1 | Hit@3 | Hit@5 |
 | ---------------------------------------- | ----: | ----: | ----: |